etri/AI4ASD/pbr4pointing/README.md

 ## Training
 - Prepare image file in .jpg or .png format.
-After preparing data, the data folder should be like the format below:
+After preparing data, the data folder should be like the format below (0:pointing, 1:not pointing):

 ```
 data